 With Byte's standard option, you also need to wear your aligners for 22 hours per day.
 However, Byte also offers an At-Night option, which only requires you to wear your aligners for 10 hours per day, which you can choose to do at night while you're sleeping.

-When you choose Byte's nighttime option, your treatment time will be extended, and you'll go from paying $1,895 to $2,245.
+When you choose Byte's nighttime option, your treatment time will be extended, and you'll pay a bit more.
 Plus you'll have to wear the HyperByte device for 10 minutes instead of 5 minutes daily.

 Byte generally receives positive reviews for their customer service and gets back to patients who have questions or issues quite quickly.
 They even respond to messages and comments over Instagram.
 But for some patients, it's preferable to be able to take complaints directly to their dentist in person.

 In the video below you can see one patient's review of her treatment with Byte.
 She is overall happy, but she would like Byte to reevaluate and potentially extend her treatment time.
 Some patients may find it easier to go through this in person, while others are fine resolving issues with customer service.

 Your Byte or Invisalign dentist will be the one to decide if you are eligible for either of these treatments, but there are factors you can consider to help you know which is best for you.

 - Want the shortest treatment time